+In yesterday’s post I asked you to think about what it means to be healthy and what true health means to you.
+Hopefully you spent time doing the visualization exercise and you now have an image of your healthiest self.
+Today I want to share how to set goals to work towards becoming healthier and making this a reality!
 Goal setting is like creating an action plan to get us from point A (where we are now) to point B (where we see ourselves in the future).
 Setting goals is not for everyone but it can be helpful to give us direction and give our actions meaning.
-Making progress towards our goals can give us a sense of purpose.
-It also makes us feel good about ourselves and boosts our self-confidence.
-But it is important to understand how to set health goals if you want them to be a helpful tool rather than a waste of time.
+Making progress towards our goals can give us a sense of purpose, make us feel good about ourselves and boost our self-confidence.

+How to set goals to improve your health

 - I want to eat healthier

 - I want to exercise more and become fitter

 - I want to reduce my stress levels

 - I want to improve my relationships and my social life